-NATIONAL ACTION FOR HEALTHIER FOOD AND MEALS The Danish Healthy Food Council is a partnership formed in 2018 which currently consists of 30 member organisations consisting of public authorities, private companies, universities and research institutions, health NGOs, unions and other organisations that will make a difference to healthy food in Denmark.
+NATIONAL ACTION FOR HEALTHIER FOOD AND MEALS The Danish Healthy Food Council is a partnership formed in 2018 which currently consists of 28 member organisations consisting of public authorities, private companies, universities and research institutions, health NGOs, unions and other organisations that will make a difference to healthy food in Denmark.
 The mission of the council is to mobilise all relevant partners in a national action for healthier food and meals.
 The council originated from The Meal Partnership, which has been the initiator and catalyst to make it easier to eat meals in Denmark since it was established in 2012.
 The Council is set to succeed in something that its members cannot do on their own: bringing together all relevant stakeholders and efforts for healthy food and healthier meals across sectors, so that through a joint coordinated effort we can realise the vision that everyone eats healthier.
-In the period 2019-21, the Danish Healthy Food Council will gather stakeholders and collaborate on initiatives within three programs: Generation Healthy, Danes' Food Habits and Meals as Welfare.
-The Council's
+In the period 2019-2021, the Danish Healthy Food Council gathered stakeholders to collaborate on initiatives within three programs: Generation Healthy, Danes' Food Habits and Meals as Welfare.
+The Council's efforts under

-efforts under the three programs will help all Danes to eat healthier so that the Danes' health profile is improved in relation to overweight.
+the three programs aim to help all Danes eat healthier and reduce food waste so that the Danes' health profile is improved in relation to overweight.
 Furthermore, more Danes come to eat in greater compliance with the official dietary recommendations and thus contribute to the Danes getting healthier dietary habits.
 The Council has a particular focus on citizens living with social inequality.

 Case by The Danish Healthy Food Council

 The council has five key goals: